ISE 2020 Highlights

 Ultimately, the choice between a home cinema system and a media room comes down to personal preferences and needs.
 If you're a serious movie buff who wants the ultimate cinematic experience, then a home cinema may be the best option for you.
 On the other hand, if you want a versatile space that can be used for a variety of activities, a media room may be more appropriate.

 Regardless of which option you choose, there are some key considerations that you'll need to take into account.
 These include the size of the room, the available budget, and the desired level of audio and video quality.
-It's also important to work with a professional designer and installer who has the knowledge to design, visualize and build the exact space for your specific needs and preferences.
+It's also important to work with a professional designer and installer who has the knowledge to design, visualise and build the exact space for your specific needs and preferences.